Thitipoom Techaapaikhun: Career

 Thitipoom started as a model and became one of the new hosts of Bang Channel's Five Live Fresh in 2013.

 He made his acting debut in Room Alone 401–410, a 2014 television series by GMMTV.
 He later got the supporting role of Kao alongside Tawan Vihokratana for Kiss: The Series and Kiss Me Again and as M in SOTUS.

-In 2017, he got the main role of Apo in Water Boyy, a TV remake of a film with the same name and reprised his role as Em in SOTUS.
+In 2017, he got the main role of Apo in Water Boyy, a TV remake of a film with the same name and reprised his role as M in SOTUS S.

 In 2019, he reprised his role as Kao, this time as a main lead, in the third installment of Kiss: The Series titled Dark Blue Kiss, alongside Tawan.

 He also starred in Classic Again, a Thai remake of the 2003 South Korean romantic drama The Classic and is working on I Need Romance 3.
 In 2022, he starred as Alex in the series The Warp Effect.

 He continued his career with significant roles, notably starring in the 2023 series Cherry Magic, the highly anticipated Thai adaptation of a popular Japanese manga.
 In the series, he played the main character, Achi, a man who gains the ability to read minds after turning 30.
 The show, which paired him with Tawan, was well-received by fans in Thailand and globally, leading to trending topics on social media and high ratings.

 In 2024, he took on the lead role of Home in the series Peaceful Property.
 Recently he made a guest appearance in Break Up Service, where he portrayed the new love interest of a character played by Tawan.